grandma-collaboration/grandma-cookbook/doc2/10_Writing_GCN.md

 ## Who Writes the GCN?

 The responsibility for drafting a GCN typically falls to:
-- The **Weekly Coordinator** or
+- The **Weekly Coordinator**
 - The **scientist currently observing**.

 However, if you are the FA on duty and others are unavailable, you may need to initiate or draft the GCN yourself.
-If images are being uploaded or observations are being processed, it’s appropriate to ask the Core Team:
+If images are being uploaded or observations are being processed, it’s appropriate to ask the Core Team or consult the **GRB Chair** for confirmation.
 > *“Are we releasing a GCN?”*

 ---